R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The second parameter to `EnclaveHost.start` is a callback which returns a list of `MailCommand` objects from the enclave.
 There are two commands the host can receive:

-1. **Post mail** This is when the enclave wants to send mail over the network to a client.
+1. **Post mail**.
+This is when the enclave wants to send mail over the network to a client.
 The enclave may provide a routing hint with the mail to help the host route the message.
 The host is also expected to safely store the message in case the enclave is restarted.
 If that happens then it needs to redeliver all the (unacknowledged) mail back to the enclave in order.
-1. **Acknowledge mail** This is when the enclave no longer needs the mail to be redelivered to it on restart and the host is thus expected to delete it from its store.
+1. **Acknowledge mail**.
+This is when the enclave no longer needs the mail to be redelivered to it on restart and the host is thus expected to delete it from its store.
 There are many reasons why an enclave may not want a message redelivered.
    For example, the conversation with the client has reached its end and so it acknowledges all the mail in that thread;
    or the enclave can checkpoint in the middle by creating a mail to itself which condenses all the previous mail, which